bepuca/azureml-scaffolding/README.md

 ## Project Structre

+Note this structure only reflects the base template.
+Adding extensions to your project might add new files or folders not documented here.
+For the sanity of your developers, we recommend you also update this structure when you do so.

 ```
 ├── .flake8                     <- Configuration file for flake8, the linter.
 ├── .gitignore                  <- Gitignore with the usual python project defaults.